hashed-io/Grants-Program/Afloat-Payments.md

 ### Details

 The full integration consists on two phases.
 And this proposal includes the first phase.
-We've broken up the proposal to use all the learnings from Phase 1 and avoid over estimating the effort required for Phase 2.
+We've broken up the proposal to use all the learnings from Phase 1 and Dwolla's integration to better estimate Phase 2.

 #### Phase 1 - Create the API and Entrypoints for:
 1. Creating a Dwolla account as a personal verified customer.